Baudouin of Belgium: Death and funeral

+Personal life

 Marriage

 On 15 December 1960, Baudouin was married in Brussels to Doña Fabiola de Mora y Aragón.
 Fabiola was a Spanish noblewoman who was working as a nurse.
-The couple announced their engagement on 16 September 1960 at the Castle of Laeken.
+The couple announced their engagement on 16 September 1960 at the Palace of Laeken.

-Fabiola began undertaking official engagements immediately, accompanying the king to lay a wreath at the tomb of the unknown soldier in Brussels on 26 September 1960, and remained an active Queen Consort and Queen Dowager for the rest of her life, involved in social causes particularly those related to mental health, children's issues and women's issues.
+Fabiola began undertaking official engagements immediately, accompanying the king to lay a wreath at the tomb of the unknown soldier in Brussels on 26 September 1960, and remained an active queen consort and queen dowager for the remainder of her life, involved in social causes particularly those related to mental health, children's issues and women's issues.

-The king and queen had no children; all of the queen's five pregnancies ended in miscarriage.
+King Baudouin and Queen Fabiola had no children; all of the queen's five pregnancies ended in miscarriage.

-Notable events

-During Baudouin's reign the colony of Belgian Congo became independent.
-During the parade following the last ceremonial inspection of the Force Publique, the royal sabre of the king was momentarily stolen by Ambroise Boimbo.
-The photograph, taken by Robert Lebeck, was widely published in world newspapers, with some seeing the act as a humiliation for the king.
-The next day the king attended the official reception; he gave a speech that received a blistering response by Congolese Prime Minister Patrice Lumumba.